opallab/opallab.github.io/_pages/group_achievements.md

 ---

 # Group achievements
+- 1 July 2024: <a href='https://aseemrb.me'>Aseem Baranwal</a> will join the AI residency program at XTX Labs <a href='https://www.xtxmarkets.com/career/xty-labs-ai-residency/'>AI residency program at XTX Labs</a>.

 - 5 January 2024: <a href='https://aseemrb.me'>Aseem Baranwal</a> is one of the five students that got the Cheriton Scholarship for Winter 2024.
 That's 10k each year for 2 years.